Wilton, Connecticut: Industrial age

 The coming of the railroad in 1852 brought few advantages to a community of home industry and farming, but offered easy access to bountiful western lands.

 After the Civil War, Wilton's population declined as cities grew, industrialization increased, the market for home products dropped, and farms were abandoned.
 Its population declined by some 30% between 1860 and 1900.
 By 1900, the census showed only 1,598 people living in Wilton.

 This depopulation enabled many 18th- and 19th-century homes to escape demolition and suburban development.
 Beginning in the 1910s, abandoned farms were discovered by New Yorkers for summer homes and in the 1930s, there were noticeable stresses at Town Meetings between the "old-timers" and the "new people."
 The community was changing from agricultural to one of commuters.
 By 1935, the last two of Wilton's nine schoolhouses—Belden Hill and Hurlbutt Street—had closed.
 The original nine school districts are consolidated into the Center school in Wilton Center.

 Originating in its colonial origins, Wilton had developed in a rather haphazard, individualistic way: a house here and a store there.
 Shortly after World War II, a new phenomenon brought a new look to Wilton's landscape: the builder subdivision.

 Light industry began moving into town.
 To plan for orderly growth, town zoning was adopted.
 With the growth in population and businesses came the corresponding need for new schools, new roads, executive offices, and more support services.
 The period of greatest growth was from 1950 to 1970, when the population grew from 4,558 to 13,572.

 Dry to damp

 Wilton was classified as a "dry" town until 1993, when the local ordinance was altered to permit the sale of alcoholic beverages in restaurants.
 The town was then referred to as "damp."
 On November 5, 2009, a referendum proposal was passed to allow liquor stores.
-The town Board enacted an ordinance to allow liquor stores to sell alcoholic beverages in 2010 and since then, several stores have since opened.